 Engagement with the evaluation process will facilitate co-operation between various zoos and aquariums and other bodies, to assist in the exchange of information and experience, and in the harmonization of standards and procedures.

-The WAZA (World Association of Zoos and Aquariums) has established a 2023 goal for animal welfare evaluation which will be implemented through its regional and national associations.
-To meet this requirement, PAAZA combined its two previous evaluation systems, ‘Operational Standard’ and ‘Accreditation’, into the new ‘Operational Accreditation’ model which was ratified at the May 2019 AGM.
+The World Association of Zoos and Aquariums (WAZA) has established a 2023 goal for animal welfare evaluation which will be implemented through its regional and national associations.
+To meet this requirement, PAAZA combined its two previous evaluation systems, ‘Operational Standard’ and ‘Accreditation’, into the new ‘Operational Accreditation’ model which was ratified for implementation at the May 2019 AGM.
 The Operational Accreditation evaluation model is focused on animal welfare and encompasses the Five Domains model as well as regional specific legislative requirements.